Wanted: A new city for somewhere in the UK

 In an attempt to counter the trend, the Charles Wolfson Charitable Trust is to award a prize of £250,000 for the best plan to deliver a new "garden city".

 The concept is not new.
 Letchworth - Britain's first garden city - was built over a century ago, in line with Ebenezer Howard's utopian vision.
-Out of the grime of 19th Century Victorian Britain, he wanted high quality homes arranged around village greens.
+Out of the grime of 19th Century Victorian Britain, he wanted to build high quality homes arranged around village greens.

 Replete with lush green open spaces, Letchworth's 33,000 people are encircled by a 13-mile country path, allowing residents to amble on an endless loop without straying far from civilisation.